ray-project/ray/doc/source/serve/tutorials/serve-ml-models.md

 Finally, you're ready to deploy the classifier using Ray Serve.

-Define a class `BoostingModel` that runs inference on the `GradientBoosingClassifier` model you trained and returns the resulting label.
+Define a `BoostingModel` class that runs inference on the `GradientBoosingClassifier` model you trained and returns the resulting label.
 It's decorated with `@serve.deployment` to make it a deployment object so you can deploy it onto Ray Serve.
 Note that Ray Serve exposes the deployment over an HTTP route.
-By default, when the deployment receives a request over HTTP, it invokes the `__call__` method.
+By default, when the deployment receives a request over HTTP, Ray Serve invokes the `__call__` method.

 ```{literalinclude} ../doc_code/tutorial_sklearn.py
 :start-after: __doc_define_servable_begin__